Targets and Indicators

 Proportion of population using safely managed drinking water services

 By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations

 Proportion of population using safely managed sanitation services, including a hand-washing facility with soap and water

 By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally

-Proportion of wastewater safely treated
+Proportion of domestic and industrial wastewater flows safely treated

 Proportion of bodies of water with good ambient water quality

 By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity

 Level of water stress: freshwater withdrawal as a proportion of available freshwater resources